 Ascomycetes are fascinating when viewed with a microscope.
-On the left the spores of the Eyelash Fungus, Scutellaria scutellata, can be seen packed in sets of eight into the asci tubes.
+Above: the spores of the Eyelash Fungus Scutellaria scutellata can be seen packed in sets of eight into the asci tubes.
 The same image in higher magnification can be seen on our Eyelash Fungus page.

-We find plenty of ascomycete species on our December, January and February forays, both in the UK and in France and Portugal.
-Visitors to the Algarve region of southern Portugal have the double advantage of being able to enjoy fungi forays in the wooded uplands and in the coastal grasslands while also enjoying the first of the spring Flowers.
+We find plenty of ascomycetous fungi, in the UK and in France and Portugal.
+Visitors to the Algarve region of southern Portugal have the double advantage of being able to enjoy fungus forays in the wooded uplands and in the coastal grasslands while seeing wildflowers of some kind or another all year round.

 We are always pleased to receive your suggestions, pictures and help...